0xvext/0xvext.github.io/_posts/2018-11-04-analysis-of-facebook-advertiser-data.md

 Of particular interest in this latter category was the "Friend peer group" (in which I am apprently associated with people who are in the "Established Adult Life" stage), the IP address information, and the "Advertisers Who Uploaded a Contact List With Your Information" view.
 This contains a list of advertising entities, who, as Facebook describes it, uploaded my information to Facebook.

-I ran basic analysis on these advertisers.
+I performed some basic analysis on these advertisers.
 At a high level, the categories are a bit skewed by one big player:

 ![Longtail](../../../assets/images/Screen2018-11-04-18-01.png)